 The value of this setting will depend on how powerful your gaming setup is.
 If you have the most recent high-end graphics you can go ahead and keep it at high values.
 Most pro players have it at Anisotropic 2X.
 We suggest the same for having a good balance between decent in-game graphics and good system performance.

-These are some of the most important settings that you should understand.
-For other settings follow the Chart attached below.
+These are some of the most important and the best Apex settings that you should understand.
+For other Apex Pro settings follow the Chart attached below.

 Apex Legends Pro Settings – Recommended List